-Assessment and Record Keeping
+Assessment and Record Keeping:

 Assessment is used to inform the planning and teaching of writing.
-We assess using the'O-track' system to monitor progress:
+We assess using the 'O-track' system to monitor progress, as well as formal key stage tests.

-- Transcription ( see separate spelling policy) - Handwriting (see separate policy) - Composition: Text and sentence structure and organisation - Vocabulary, grammar and punctuation
+- Transcription (see separate spelling policy) - Handwriting (see separate policy) - Composition: Text and sentence structure and organisation - Vocabulary, grammar and punctuation